sampsyo/cs6120/content/blog/2019-10-02-probabril/index.md

 To the language specification I have added three instructions,

  - `flip` : an instruction which stores a random boolean in its target destination
- - `obv` : an observe primative, used for conditioning, which can be thought of as an assert --- if it fails, the world and any mass on it are destroyed, netting a sub-deistribution.
-If one thinks of programs as being normalized distributions (that is, conditioned on a program finishing), then this mass is re-distributed to the other runs, and this instruction is equivalent to ra restart of the program.
+ - `obv` : an observe primative, used for conditioning, which can be thought of as an assert---if it fails, the world and any mass on it are destroyed, netting a sub-distribution.
+If one thinks of programs as being normalized distributions (that is, conditioned on a program finishing), then this mass is re-distributed to the other runs, and this instruction is equivalent to a restart of the program.
  - `clear` : clears the environment variables. `obv` can be compiled to a branch which restarts the program, with a `clear`.

 ### Background on Exact Inference